blade34242/opsdash-operational-dashboard-nextcloud/opsdash/docs/LIGHT_DARK_THEMING.md

      dark`.
 Default to `auto` until onboarding writes the record.
    - Switching theme updates document attribute (`document.documentElement.dataset.theme`) and fires a custom `opsdash:theme:changed` event so charts/modules can react.
+   - **Status 2025-11:** Initial rollout stores the override in `localStorage` and exposes the toggle in Config & Setup; persistence via `/persist` remains a follow-up task.

 ## Accessibility & QA
 - Contrast testing for primary text, secondary text, link states, badges,